Japanese Short Rows

 Pull on marker to make loop (blue arrow) available.

-11. Place loop (blue) on LN with its leg to front, going in front of the slipped stitch (pink) on RN, remove marker.
+11. Place loop (blue) on LN with its right leg to front, going in front of working yarn and in front of the slipped stitch (pink) on RN, remove marker.

 Blue arrow points to loop stitch.